gitbrent/PptxGenJS/README.md

 pptx.save( 'Node_Demo', function(filename){ console.log('Created: '+filename); } );
 // C: Predefined callback function pptx.save( 'Node_Demo', saveCallback );
+// D: Use a filename of "http" or "https" to receive the powerpoint binary data in your callback
+// Used for streaming the presentation file via http.
+See the `nodejs-demo.js` file for a working example. pptx.save( 'http', steamCallback );
 ```

 Saving multiple Presentations: